Diba Chandra Hrangkhawl

 Diba Chandra Hrangkhawl is a politician from Tripura, India.
-In the 2013 assembly elections, he represented Karamcherra constituency in Unakoti district in Tripura Legislative Assembly.
+In the 2013 assembly elections, he represented the Karamcherra constituency in Unakoti district in the Tripura Legislative Assembly.

-In 2016, he was one of the six MLAs from Indian National Congress who joined All India Trinamool Congress, due to unhappiness with party because of allying Communist Party of India (Marxist) in 2016 West Bengal Legislative Assembly election.
+In 2016, he was one of the six MLAs from the Indian National Congress who joined the All India Trinamool Congress, due to dissatisfaction over the INC allying with the Communist Party of India (Marxist) in the 2016 West Bengal Legislative Assembly election.

-In August 2017, he was one of the six MLAs from All India Trinamool Congress who joined Bharatiya Janata Party after they voted against party line in the 2017 Indian presidential election.
+In August 2017, he was one of the six AITC MLAs who joined the Bharatiya Janata Party after they voted against the party line in the 2017 Indian presidential election.